kubernetes/enhancements/keps/sig-auth/3331-structured-authentication-configuration/README.md

 - `apiserver_authentication_config_controller_automatic_reload_last_timestamp_seconds` - This metric will be updated every time the API server reloads the configuration file.
 - `apiserver_authentication_config_controller_automatic_reloads_total` - This metric will be incremented every time the API server reloads the configuration file partitioned by status (success/failure).
 - `apiserver_authentication_config_controller_automatic_reload_last_config_hash` - This metric will be set to the hash of the loaded configuration file after a successful reload.
-- `apiserver_authentication_latency_seconds` - This metric will be used to monitor the time it takes to Authenticate token.
+- `apiserver_authentication_jwt_authenticator_latency_seconds` - This metric will be used to monitor the time it takes to Authenticate token.
 This will only be set for token authentication requests for matching issuer.
 - `apiserver_authentication_jwks_fetch_last_timestamp_seconds` - This metric will be updated every time the API server makes a request to the JWKS endpoint.
 - `apiserver_authentication_jwks_fetch_last_keyset_hash` - This metric will be set to the hash of the keyset fetched from the JWKS endpoint after successfully fetching the keyset.
   - We will use https://pkg.go.dev/hash/fnv#New64 to hash the keyset.